-How to Convince Your Parents to Sign You up for Riding Lessons
+How to Convince Your Parents to Sign You up for Horse Riding Lessons

 Day 1: Do Your Research and Make Posters

 Now, using all the notes you took in your notebook, I want you to make a poster.
 First list the names and contact information for each facility.
-Now for the rest of the poster, you will list the facilities in different orders making it easy for your parents to compare and contrast.
-So one will list cheapest to most expensive, then the next list will be closest to your home to farthest to your home.
+For the rest of the poster, you will list the facilities in different orders to make it easy for your parents to compare and contrast.
+One will list the cheapest to the most expensive, then the next list will be the closest to your home to the farthest to your home.

 Day 2: Add English and Western Riding to the Project

 I know if you are horse-crazy, you have probably read all about this basic stuff.
 This isn't for you though, it's for your parents!
-So work hard to make an impressive poster describing the difference between the two.
+So work hard to make an impressive poster describing the differences between the two riding styles.